 5.9 Such other provisions as the provider deems appropriate.

 6. Sufficient resources are available to ensure that every learner receives an adequate individual service

 Right to Practice

-Student agrees and understands that all coursework is given by correspondence.
-Da Vinci Institute of Holistic Medicine Degree programs do not guarantee a graduate the right to practice in the field of natural health, health counselling and/or consultation, or to practice any form of medicine without approval in the country that they are practicing in.
+Da Vinci Institute of Holistic Medicine Degrees do not guarantee a graduate the right to practice in the field of natural health, health counselling and/or consultation, or to practice any form of medicine without approval in the country that they are practicing in.

 It is the student’s responsibility to determine whether their own country will approve the practice of natural medicine as all countries have their own regulations regarding this.

 Having said this, it must also be said the the majority of countries in both the Western world and developing countries DO NOT have legislation regarding the practice of natural medicine, therefore legally allowing all to practice freely.

 What is important is to belong to a recognized association in the country that you intend working in – our degree programs are designed with the

 The Da Vinci Institute of Holistic Medicine Degree programs expressly reserves the right to change without notice all information contained herein; including, but not limited to, the following: fees and tuition, policy and procedures, degrees offered, required coursework and course offerings, and/or degree/academic requirements.